melanieihuei/dsp-project0/README.md

     Generate a dictionary of the top `n` words across all documents with the largest counts, without taking those stopwords in `stopwords.txt`.
 Moreover, for those words started with and ended with punctuations, we are stripping those punctuation before counting them.
 The punctuations we considered in this case are: `.` (periods), `,` (commas), `:` (colons), `;` (semicolons), `’` (single quotes), `!` (exclamation points), and `?` (question marks).

     In this case, we are still dropping the words with a total count less than 2, and dropping those words length not larger than 1.
-The result file
+The result file will be saved as a `.json` file and saved in the directory `yourpath/output`.

-    periods (.), commas (,), colons (:), semicolons
-(;), single quotes (’), exclamation points (!), or questions marks (?)

  4. **Subproject d**

+    Generate a dictionary of the top `t` words for each book (each document) with the largest TF-IDF values.